 Vertigo can make it challenging to complete daily tasks.

-Some of the most common causes of vertigo include:
+Some causes of vertigo include:

 When tiny calcium particles are moved from their normal location in the organs of balance in the inner year, it can cause BPPV.
 The loose particles make the inner ear send erroneous information to the brain about head and body movements and their relationship to gravity.